Employee Appreciation Day—it's the best day of the year! 😄 🎉 🎶

-On this day, employers around the world make the extra effort to appreciate their employees’ hard work and dedication.
+On this day, employers around the world make the extra effort to appreciate their employees’ effort and dedication.
 Over the past 20 years, an increasing number of companies have embraced this occasion to recognize the achievements and contributions of their employees with special events, gifts, and surprises.

 Why is Employee Appreciation Day important?

 Most work weeks are focused on business objectives, decisions from management, or customer issues.
 Employee Appreciation Day, on the other hand, is a special day that should be truly centered around the teams of employees that make things happen every single day.

 Even a little bit of recognition can make a big impact on employee motivation.
 Research shows that feeling appreciated increases morale, improves engagement, and reduces turnover.
 In particular, employee recognition has been proven to boost oxytocin levels—that’s the chemical our bodies create when we bond socially!

 How much could your organization save on employee turnover each year?
 Use our Cost of Turnover Calculator to find out.

 Research also shows that recognizing employees makes for a better customer experience.
 For example, a study in the hospitality industry found a strong correlation between employee engagement and guest satisfaction.

 Virgin Group founder Richard Branson famously said: “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”